choptastic/slideshows/ChicagErlangConference-Nitrogen.markdown

 ## Interface development

-### A great for new programmers to appreciate making something
+### Great for new programmers to appreciate making something

 * Logo [frag=1]
 * Visual Basic [frag=1]